JoGall/soccermatics/README.md

 soccermatics
 =====

-soccermatics provides tools to visualise spatial information from football (soccer) matches using x,y-coordinates of players.
-There are currently functions to visualise player trajectory paths, heatmaps showing player position frequency, flow fields showing player movement over the pitch, and average position of all players.
-Pitch lines can be drawn over these visualisations to give context.
+soccermatics provides tools to visualise spatial tracking and event data from football (soccer) matches.
+There are currently functions to visualise shot maps and expected goals, passing diagrams, heatmaps of player position, flow fields of passing or movement direction, average formation, and individual player trajectories.

-The sample x,y-coordinate data in `tromso` and `tromso_extra` were thankfully made available [by Pettersen et al. (2014)](http://home.ifi.uio.no/paalh/dataset/alfheim/), but much further development is hindered by access to x,y-tracking data and event data (e.g. passing, shooting) being prohibitively expensive or protected by NDAs / copyrights.

 Many more functions are planned - see [To Do List](https://github.com/JoGall/soccermatics/issues/8), suggestions are welcomed!

+The sample x,y-coordinate data in `tromso` and `tromso_extra` were made available [by Pettersen et al. (2014)](http://home.ifi.uio.no/paalh/dataset/alfheim/), whilst event data has been kindly made public by StatsBomb.

 Use of the name `soccermatics` kindly permitted by the eponymous book's author, [David Sumpter](https://www.bloomsbury.com/uk/soccermatics-9781472924124/).